azarrias/azarrias.github.io/_posts/2015-09-15-solar-system.md

 lang: en
 ---

-This is one of the first projects that I did with Unity, a solar system simulation of sorts.
+This is probably the first project that I ever did with Unity, a solar system simulation (well, sort of!).
+Anyhow, it displays all solar system planets moving around the screen.

+<!--more-->

 I did it as an exercise for the Michigan State University courses on Game Development.

-<!--more-->

 Through this project I learned about some of the game engine's topics, such as:
 * Creating materials